1ay1/neowall/README.md

 # Staticwall

+**Sets wallpapers until it... doesn't.**

 A lightweight, reliable Wayland wallpaper daemon written in C. Perfect for tiling window managers and minimal setups.

+> **Why "Staticwall" if it cycles wallpapers?** Because it's *static*ally compiled C code that sets wallpapers.
+The fact that it can also change them dynamically is just a happy accident.
+We're committed to the bit.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)